solana-developers/solana-cookbook/docs/integrations/pyth.md

 # Pyth

 Pyth is an Oracle used to get real-world financial and crypto market data.
-Pyth Oracle can be used by OnChain programs for consuming data for a variety of use cases.
+Pyth Oracle can be used by on-chain programs in consuming data for a variety of use cases.

 ## How to use Pyth in Client

 Pyth provides a JavaScript/TypeScript library called **@pythnetwork/client**.
-This library can be used to read onChain Pyth Data for off-chain applications, such as displaying the Pyth price on a website.
+This library can be used to read on-chain Pyth Data for off-chain applications, such as displaying the Pyth price on a website.
 Learn more about this [here](https://www.npmjs.com/package/@pythnetwork/client)

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>